atiaamin2019/ExoCNV/README.md

 **Cite this article:**

-This pipeline is based on the methodology described in the paper: https://www.sciencedirect.com/science/article/pii/S266616672300206X#fig5.
+This pipeline is described in this article: https://www.sciencedirect.com/science/article/pii/S266616672300206X#fig5.
 Special thanks to all co-authors for their contributions.